lambdamikel/DLMAPS/README.md

 DLMAPS](https://www.michael-wessel.info/dlmaps.html), including
 publications.

-DLMAPS was written in 2003 - 2005, and can be considered the first hybrid ontology-based geographical information system that relies on Description Logic reasoning.
+DLMAPS can be considered the first hybrid ontology-based geographical information system that relies on Description Logic reasoning.
 In a sense, its spatio-thematic query language is an ancient predecessor of GeoSPARQL.
 It features a rich ontology-based spatial query language to so-called "substrates".
 Substrates subsume Description Logic ABoxes, RDFs graphs, property graphs, and other graph-like knowledge representation structures.
 A unique feature of the substrate data model is that their nodes are not simply symbols, but can have complex structure, i.e., are geometric objects (polygons, lines, points) in an Euclidean (geometric) space.
 This complex (geometric, metric, topological) structure / space can then be queried with a complex ontology-based query language.
 DLMAPS' query language encompasses vocabulary and expressive means for formulating qualitative spatial relationships (RCC relations), as well as metric, geometric, and thematic constraints.

 The software in this repository is a cut-down version of the original DLMAPS.
 The full version was also capable of using the Racer